chrisbratlien/weepy/README.md

 In production, you may need another way to set environment variables.
 This depends on where you host the app.

-With Azure App services, for example, you can go to https://portal.azure.com, browse to your App Service > Settings > Configuration > Application Settings
+For example, with Azure App services, you can go to https://portal.azure.com, browse to your App Service > Settings > Configuration > Application Settings

 Or, you could also add a line to your `functions.php`: